-A competition is being held for the redesign of the two squares near the monumental school building on Zwartewaalstraat.
-People from the neighbourhood can make their own plans and also help decide which plan will be chosen as the winner.
-The winning team will further develop the plan together with designers from the municipality, after which it will be realised on location.
+The Tarwewijk district of Rotterdam is a transient district: many people live here only for a short period of time.
+In order to strengthen the bonds between the residents of the Tarwewijk and the neighbourhood, two squares around the monumental school building on Zwartewaalstraat will be redesigned with and by people from the neighbourhood.
+The Veldacademie has launched a design competition for this purpose.
+People from the neighbourhood can participate in the competition and help decide which design will win.
+The winning team will work out the plan together with designers from the municipality, after which it will be realised on location.

 Tarwewijk is an old and stony city district in Charlois with a young and culturally diverse population.
 The district is characterised by (traffic) jams on the edges and quiet residential areas at its heart.
 A continuous flow of residents makes it difficult to establish meaningful social contacts and the formation of a sense of community.
 Many residents of Tarwewijk live there only for a short period of time: nearly one in three people live there for a year or less before they relocate again.

 In the years to come, the Municipality of Rotterdam will invest in making the neighbourhood greener, in order to improve social cohesion as well as to make the living environment healthier and more resistant to climate change.
 Places to stay such as squares, sports fields, playing fields and small parks will be redesigned and better connected by a slow-moving traffic route.